stevenadar/Churn-Analytics/README.md

 *Service-level churn trends

 *Early churn behavior detection
+---
 ###

 🔹4️) Business Intelligence (Power BI)

 Developed an interactive dashboard including:

-📌 KPI Overview
+📌 KPI Overview:

-*Total Customers-

-*New Joiners-

-*Total Churn-

-*Churn Rate %-
+*Total Customers – Helps measure overall customer base size and business scale at a glance.

+*New Joiners – Indicates acquisition performance and how effectively the company is attracting new customers.

+*Total Churn – Shows the total number of customers lost, highlighting retention challenges.

+*Churn Rate % – Measures the proportion of customers leaving, making it easier to track retention health over time

 👥 Demographic Insights